dreamy2/ClassShaker/README.md

 # ClassShaker

-First of all, I would like to 100% credit Sleitnick, the original creator of [RbxCameraShaker.](https://github.com/Sleitnick/RbxCameraShaker/tree/master)
+First of all, I would like to 100% credit Sleitnick+, the original creator of [RbxCameraShaker.](https://github.com/Sleitnick/RbxCameraShaker/tree/master)

-The module can be grabbed from [this model.](https://create.roblox.com/store/asset/18112491559/ClassShaker)
+The module can be grabbed from [this model.](https://create.roblox.com/store/asset/78454246632452/ClassShaker)

+## Why use ClassShaker?
+ClassShaker is a simpler version of CameraShaker to use!
+You can use it on many things, not just the camera.
+It also contains some optimization methods that default CameraShaker does not have.
+All you need to do is .new, and your library is ready for use.

 ## Instructions
 You can download **TestPlace.rbxl** to view quick examples of how to use.